Research Overview

 Canadian Journal of Philosophy, 2021

-Challenge a common line of reasoning about morally responsible agency based on a pluralist, function-based account of blame.
+Challenges a common line of reasoning about morally responsible agency based on a pluralist, function-based account of blame.

 (Link to Paper)